Chennakesava-Avvaru/Data-Engineering-and-Analytics-Platform/README.md

-# Data Engineering and Analytics Platform for IT Staffing Recruitment
+# Data Engineering and Analytics for IT Staffing Recruitment

 - Project Summary: Designed and implemented a data lake and analytics platform for an IT staffing recruitment business to optimize recruitment processes through data-driven insights.